welcome vs rogue — Trust Score Comparison

 Security

-Security scores measure dependency vulnerabilities, CVE exposure, and security practices. balanced-match scores N/A and rogue scores 0 on this dimension.
+Security scores measure dependency vulnerabilities, CVE exposure, and security practices. welcome scores N/A and rogue scores 0 on this dimension.

 Maintenance & Activity

-Activity scores reflect how actively each project is maintained. balanced-match: N/A, rogue: 1.
+Activity scores reflect how actively each project is maintained. welcome: N/A, rogue: 1.

 Documentation

-Documentation quality is evaluated based on README, API docs, and example coverage. balanced-match: N/A, rogue: 0.
+Documentation quality is evaluated based on README, API docs, and example coverage. welcome: N/A, rogue: 0.

 Community & Adoption